KaushalGnyawali/Terrain_Editor_v2/QUICK_START.md

 - Check that you're in Basin Mode
 - S0 and S1 markers should appear automatically when channel is drawn
 - Channel line is displayed in green on both Input Data and Basin Design maps

+### Contours or vectors not zooming properly
+- Ensure the file is successfully uploaded (check for success message)
+- Map should automatically zoom to data extent on upload
+- If using folder mode, switch to "Upload Files" mode for auto-zoom

+### KML/KMZ upload errors
+- Ensure file is a valid KML or KMZ (Google Earth format)
+- For KMZ files, the app automatically extracts and parses the KML inside
+- Check file size is under 200MB

 ---